 Williamson County Schools (WCS) has partnered with OpenGov (opens in a new window), to provide an interactive reporting portal of all WCS’s revenues and expenditures.
 OpenGov is a financial analysis tool that allows easy-to-understand information of the WCS’s financial data.

-The site uses the same financial data submitted to both the Board of Education and the State and is for community members to explore in various graphical formats with download capability.
+The site uses the same financial data submitted to both the Board of Education and the State.
+This site was developed for community members to explore in various graphical formats with download capability.
 The portal provides the community with enhanced transparency and accessibility to WCS’s financial data.

-We invite you to explore our new transparency portal to gain a better understanding of WCS’s expense and revenue data.
+We invite you to explore our transparency portal to gain a better understanding of WCS’s revenue and expenditure data.